1IxI1/delivery-monitor/README.md

 ## What are log-wallets

-Log-wallets are the same as for v3r2 wallets, but with
+Log-wallets are the same as v3r2 wallets, but with
 - no message sending ability
 - no check for `subwallet_id`